a-ignatov-parc/tvdml/README.md

 Modals are perfect when you need to show some useful information but don't want to interupt opened view context.
 You can use `TVDML.renderModal()` method to render any document you want in overlay. `TVDML.renderModal()` behaviour is similar to `TVDML.render()`.

 There is also `TVDML.removeModal()` method that removes any presented modal document.
-Or `TVDML.dismissModal()` to pipe modal dismissal with other operations.
+Or `TVDML.dismissModal()` to compose modal dismissal with other operations.

 ```javascript
 import React from 'react';